-Clover’s billing system enables you to charge for paid apps.
-After a billable merchantbillable merchant - Active merchant accounts with Clover that are not test or demo accounts or are not suppressed for billing. subscribes to the Clover App Market, Clover tracks the merchant's app usage and does the following:
+The Clover billing system lets you charge for paid apps in specific regions.
+After a billable merchant subscribes to an app through the Clover App Market, Clover tracks the merchant's app usage and does the following:

-- Manages the billing, collects merchant payments, and disburses your share for the merchant's app usage.
+- Manages the billing, collects merchant payments, and disburses your developer's share for the merchant's app usage.

-- Tracks the free trial charges and generates a statement from the following month until the merchant uninstalls the app and terminates all subscriptions.
+- Tracks the free trial period and generates a statement of the charges from the following month until the merchant uninstalls the app and terminates all subscriptions.
 Billing starts at the end of the free trial period.